wmorgan/dcos-docs/1.7/administration/installing/custom/scripted-installer.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-With this installation method, you package the DCOS distribution yourself and connect to every node manually to run the DCOS installation commands.
+With this installation method, you package the DC/OS distribution yourself and connect to every node manually to run the DC/OS installation commands.
 This installation method is recommended if you want to integrate with an existing system or if you don’t have SSH access to your cluster.

 The scripted installer requires: